RachWalm/dyslexia/README.md

 - There are wireframes for both desktop and mobile views.
 - During development an additional intermediate size was developed for index and hints and tips page that contained the overlapping boxes of the desktop but the column layout of the mobile.
 - During development it was also decided that it was better to have the nav under the title so this was changed.
-- Development also lead to the decision to not do the box on the hints and tips page that said more were coming soon as the form wouldn't be generating information at this stage.
+- Development also led to the decision to exclude the box on the hints and tips page that said more were coming soon as the form wouldn't be generating information at this stage.
 The picture on the thank you page was also no longer required when it was only up for 10 seconds as it distracted from the message.

 #### Colour Design